Which place is cheaper, Split or Budapest?

 In the autumn, Budapest is much colder than Split.
 Typically, the autumn temperatures in Budapest in October average around 12°C (53°F), and Split averages at about 18°C (64°F).

 The sun comes out a lot this time of the year in Split.
 In the autumn, Budapest often gets less sunshine than Split.
 Budapest gets 152 hours of sunny skies this time of year, while Split receives 200 hours of full sun.

 Budapest usually gets less rain in October than Split.
 Budapest gets 34 mm (1.3 in) of rain, while Split receives 79 mm (3.1 in) of rain this time of the year.

 The weather in Budapest can be very cold.
 In January, Budapest is generally much colder than Split.
-Temperatures in Budapest average around -1°C (31°F), and Split stays around 8°C (47°F).
+Daily temperatures in Budapest average around -1°C (31°F), and Split fluctuates around 8°C (47°F).

 Budapest usually receives less sunshine than Split during winter.
-At this time of the year, Budapest gets 61 hours of sunny skies, while Split receives 128 hours of full sun.
+Budapest gets 61 hours of sunny skies, while Split receives 128 hours of full sun in the winter.

 In January, Budapest usually receives less rain than Split.
-At this time of the year, Budapest gets 42 mm (1.7 in) of rain, while Split receives 83 mm (3.3 in) of rain each month for the winter.
+Budapest gets 42 mm (1.7 in) of rain, while Split receives 83 mm (3.3 in) of rain each month for the winter.

 Budapest is cooler than Split in the spring.
-The temperature in Budapest is usually 12°C (53°F) in April, and Split stays around 15°C (59°F).
+The daily temperature in Budapest averages around 12°C (53°F) in April, and Split fluctuates around 15°C (59°F).

 In Split, it's very sunny this time of the year.
 In the spring, Budapest often gets less sunshine than Split.
 Budapest gets 178 hours of sunny skies this time of year, while Split receives 212 hours of full sun.